ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ## UX and Accessibility Consideration

-You've heard a lot about the technical aspects of infinite scrolling and its advantages.
-However, it's important to also consider the downsides of this approach.
+Infinite scrolling isn't a magic fix.
+I know some folks who strongly advise against using it.
+Here's why:

-1. It can be a problem for those who navigate websites using keyboards.
-Automatic content loading can disrupt keyboard navigation and trap users in a specific part of the page.
-Especially if the infinity scrolling is the main way of navigating the website
+1. Bad for Keyboard Users: If you're using a keyboard to get around a website, infinite scrolling can mess that up and get you stuck.Especially if the infinity scrolling is the main way of navigating the website

-2. The absence of pagination makes it difficult for users to pick up where they left off, or to 'go back' accurately.
-It is also hard for developers to facilitate these requirements.
+2. Hard to Pick Up Where You Left Off: Without page numbers, it's tough to go back to where you were.
+This makes it hard for users and a headache for developers to implement.

-3. Makes certain content like footers hard to reach,
+3. Unreachable Content: Makes certain content like footers hard to reach.

-4. Automatic loading of content can make it difficult for screen reader users to understand the structure of the page, leading to confusion and disorientation.
-5. Some users with cognitive impairments might find the endless stream of content overwhelming or distracting.
-It doesn't allow them to control the pace at which they consume information. -This is my personal opinion and not a fact.-
+4. Confusing Screen Readers: If someone's using a screen reader, the constant loading can make the page structure confusing.

+5. Too Much, Too Fast: For some people, like those who get easily distracted, the never-ending flow of content can be overwhelming. _This one's just my take, but it's something to think about._

-When building an infinite scroll experience you've to consider important factors such as:
+When building an infinite scroll you've to consider important factors such as:

-1. Placing content correctly and making them accessible like footer, contact information
+1. Placing content correctly and making them accessible like footer, and contact information.
 2. Allowing users to return to their previous spot.
 3. Offering the ability to jump ahead.
 4. Ensuring the experience is navigable for users who rely solely on keyboards.

 I recognize that these tasks present significant developmental challenges.
 However, as the saying goes, quality comes at a cost.

-This isn't to say that infinite scrolling is bad; instead, the emphasis is on applying it with caution. _I recall a website that let its users choose the pagination strategy to use.
-That's a thoughtful touch!_
+This isn't to say that infinite scrolling is bad; instead, the emphasis is on applying it with caution.

 ## Other Pagination Strategies

-- Pagination: A classic row of numbers where each number represents a page of content.
-- 'Previous' and 'Next' Arrows: Simple arrows or buttons that navigate to adjacent content.
+- Traditional Pagination: This approach uses a combination of numbered pagination and 'Previous'/'Next' buttons to offer both specific and sequential page access.

-- "Load More" Button: A button at the bottom that, when clicked, loads additional content below the existing content.
+- "Load More" Button: Includes a button at the end of the visible content; clicking it appends additional items to the list.

-- Segmented Tabs: For categorizing content, where each tab reveals a different set of data.
-Imagine Twitter segmenting the tweets based on some criteria, Science, Tech, Angular, 2021, and so on.
+- Content Segmentation: Utilizes tabs or filters to categorize content, enabling quick navigation to topic-specific data—e.g., segmenting tweets into categories like Science, Tech, Angular, 2021, etc.

-## Summary
+## Next Step

 In addition to the core functionality, further enhancements can be incorporated

-1. Enable and disable features.
-2. An option to store the pageIndex to resume the user journey, history API for instance.
+1. Resume Journey: An option to store the pageIndex to resume the user journey, history API for instance.
-3. Retry operation, Although I think it shouldn't be part of the infinity scroll function, you can provide it as an option.
+2. Error Recovery: retry loading data when the operation fails.
+Although I think it shouldn't be part of the infinity scroll function, you can provide it as an option.
-4. Load more data when scrolling up: Imagine you navigate to a profile page and then go back to the feed, like on Twitter.
+3. Load more data when scrolling up: Imagine you navigate to a profile page and then go back to the feed, like on Twitter.
 The last page index could be saved in the history API, guiding what to fetch next.
 But what if you can't load all the earlier data at once?
 In that case, you can also load more content when the user scrolls up, not just when scrolling down.

-The functionality can also work with any framework as long as RxJS is used, TypeScript is merely used to provide types that can be safely removed.
-[You can find an example in the comment section on how to use it with Angular](https://gist.github.com/ezzabuzaid/b5f1f494200698845a5a76a315ad502d)

-I'd love to hear your thoughts and opinions.
+4. Improve performance by integrating Virtual Scrolling to only render visible elements.

+## Summary

+Congrats!
+You've learned how to implement infinite scrolling and gained a deep understanding of the RxJS operators that power this feature.
+Alongside the technical side, you've taken a critical look at the potential accessibility challenges that come with infinite scrolling, equipping you with a balanced view of its pros and cons.

+This implementation is framework-agnostic, requiring only RxJS as a dependency.
+While TypeScript is used for type safety, it's not a hard requirement and can be easily omitted.

+Stay tuned for an upcoming post on **Virtual Scroll**.
+Subscribe to the newsletter to get notified when it's published.
+Your feedback and opinions are highly valued, so feel free to share them.

-## Sources
+## Resources

 - [Infinite Scroll Advantages and Disadvantages: When to Use It and When to Avoid It ](https://builtin.com/ux-design/infinite-scroll)